Where Does My Heart Beat Now

-"Where Does My Heart Beat Now" is a song recorded by Canadian singer Celine Dion for her ninth studio album, and first English-language album, Unison (1990).
+"Where Does My Heart Beat Now" is a song performed by Canadian recording artist Celine Dion for her ninth studio album and debut English-language album, Unison (1990).
 It was released by Columbia Records as the third single from Unison in Canada on 1 October 1990.
 It was also issued as the lead single in the United States in late 1990, and in other parts of the world in early 1991.
 "Where Does My Heart Beat Now" was written by Robert White Johnson and Taylor Rhodes in 1988, and recorded by Dion one year later.
 The song was produced by Christopher Neil.
 Dion premiered the song at the Eurovision Song Contest 1989 in Switzerland, where she performed it along with her 1988 winning song, "Ne partez pas sans moi".

 "Where Does My Heart Beat Now" received positive reviews from music critics, and won the ASCAP Pop Award.
 It was the most successful single from Unison, and became Dion's highest charting English-language single at the time.
 It reached number four on the US Billboard Hot 100, and Dion became the first French-Canadian artist to land a top-ten hit there.
 It did even better on the Adult Contemporary chart, peaking at number two.
 "Where Does My Heart Beat Now" reached also the top-ten in Norway and Canada, peaking at number four and six, respectively.
 Two accompanying music videos for the song were filmed.
 In 2008, it was included on the North American edition of Dion's greatest hits compilation My Love: Essential Collection.